-34. Select a Point Person for Each Small Group Who Will Report to the Host Organization
+38. Select a Point Person for Each Small Group Who Will Report to the Host Organization

-- Explain that they will now select a person from their group whom they feel is best suited for collecting and submitting their reports each month. - Once each group has selected a point person, ensure those people understand their responsibilities.
-Mention that they will be collecting action plan updates from all the participants and reporting back to the host organization each month via WhatsApp, phone, email, or by dropping them off at the office.
+- Explain that they will now select a person from their group whom they feel is best suited for collecting and submitting their reports each month. - Once each group has selected a point person, ensure those people understand that they will be responsible for collecting action plan updates from all the participants and reporting back to the host organization each month via WhatsApp, phone, email, or by dropping them off at the office.

-35. Share Participant and Organization Contact Information with the Selected Point Person
+39. Share Participant and Organization Contact Information with the Selected Point Person

-- Provide the point people with their participants' contact information. - Also provide them with the host organization's contact information for report submission.
+- Provide the point people with their participants' contact information. - Provide them with the host organization's contact information for report submission.